b-ehlers/gns3api-python/README.md

 `test_api` is a small program to test some basic API calls.

 `get_console` is a simple application to get the console port of a node.

+`start_nodes` starts the nodes of a project one by one.